7.4. DataCat - a shiny front-end for your dataset¶

 and dataset_version

-The specification of a superdataset could be useful for cases where the catalog, when navigated to, should always render the top-level list of available datasets in the catalog (provided by the metadata as subdatasets to the superdataset).
+The specification of a home page could be useful for cases where the catalog, when navigated to, should always render the top-level list of available datasets in the catalog (provided by the metadata as subdatasets to the superdataset).

-Let’s add our toy dataset as the catalog’s superdataset, using the set-super
+Let’s add our toy dataset as the catalog’s home page, using the catalog-set

 (-i/--dataset-id